23.02.2026

 1. Empty the Freezer Completely

-Freezers often accumulate residue from sticky products such as ice cream or spilled food.
-Cleaning the freezer before transport ensures hygiene and makes it much more pleasant to install and use immediately in your new home.
+Freezers often accumulate sticky residues from spills or frost buildup.
+Cleaning it beforehand ensures hygiene and makes it pleasant to use immediately in your new home.

 Did you like the article?